Virginia-iGEM/2018-tutorials/git/README.md

-# Virginia iGEM Git Tutorial
+# Virginia iGEM 2018 Git Tutorial

 ## 1 Gitting Started

-This is a quick primer, primarily aimed at individuals who have little to no experience with programming on how to use Git and Github.
-It’s also for programmers who have never used it before, have tried and failed to use it before, or haven’t used it in ages and need a refresher.
+This is an internal primer, intended for current and future Virginia iGEM team members, on how to use GitHub if you've never encountered version control before.
+It is intended towards non-programmers, and contains step-by-step instructions.

 For those who have used version control before, or are using it now, or are very confident in their understanding of programming concepts, please look at the official [Getting Started guide](https://git-scm.com/book/en/v1/Getting-Started) published by the developers of Git.
 Additionally, if you have questions or are interested in the more advanced features of Git, feel free to reference this document as it’s quite comprehensive.